hakob21/producer-service/Readme.md

 9. Commit and push to the main branch
 10. After the workflow with `run-pact-provider-verification-tests` finishes, you can see the `Last verified` field in pact broker is green

-# Important
+# ~~Important~~ (Fixed by removing the pact from broker)
-Currently, the provider verification job fails on every run, because while playing around with Pact, a breaking contract was published and somehow got stuck in the broker.
-And the job outputs
+~~Currently, the provider verification job fails on every run, because while playing around with Pact, a breaking contract was published and somehow got stuck in the broker.
+And the job outputs~~
 ```
 ProductControllerContractTest > verifyPact(PactVerificationContext, HttpRequest) > Pact between consumer-service (f6050d9) and provider-service - get all products FAILED
     java.lang.AssertionError at ProductControllerContractTest.kt:40

 ProductControllerContractTest > verifyPact(PactVerificationContext, HttpRequest) > Pact between consumer-service (a8ef720) and provider-service - get all products PASSED
 ```
-So for one version of contract verification always fails, but for the latest version currently it passes and published the latest result.
+~~So for one version of contract verification always fails, but for the latest version currently it passes and published the latest result.
 It's still possible to play around and everything should work as expected, except the provider job failing (but again, on the broker side everything is as expected).
-Will need to investigate how this bad contract got stuck and remove it from the broker.
+Will need to investigate how this bad contract got stuck and remove it from the broker.~~

 ### Reference Documentation
 running provider verification from local machine and publish the results